ZwDaNk/FDArchives/README.md

-# LuasLegacyScripts
-This is a bunch of scripts I collected.
-Please, PLEASE do not claim this as yours.
+Welcome to the FD Archives!
+This is a continuation of my old repository which archived old FD scripts.